 Generally, at least 50 percent of the funds disbursed are dedicated toward providing rental housing.

 The law also established the HPFT Board, which advises the Mayor on the HPTF’s development, financing, and operation, as well as other matters related to housing production for low to moderate-income households.

 How Has the HPTF Helped Produce and Preserve Affordable Housing?

-Approximately 9,000 affordable housing units have been produced using the HPTF since 2001.
+Over 9,000 affordable housing units have been produced using the HPTF since 2001.

 In addition, the HPTF requires covenants be placed on properties that keep them affordable for a certain period of time.
 Typically, homeownership units must remain affordable for 15 years, compared to 40 years for rental units.

 The program is funded through 15 percent of revenue from deed recordation and transfer taxes, as well as through the District’s general fund.
 Mayor Muriel Bowser has committed $100 million annually to the fund each year of her administration – more than any city per capita in the country.
 A report issued by Center for Community Change shows that the District’s $100 million fund more than tripled the next highest fund amount for a U.S. city.
 Compared to states, DC’s trust fund is the country’s second largest.
 For three straight years, Mayor Bowser has exceeded her annual commitment of $100 million to the HPTF, from $58.6 million in FY15 to $106.89 million in FY16 to $138.59 million in FY17 to $167.6 million in FY18.

 How Does the HPTF Work?

 The HPTF provides financing in a variety of ways, to include:

 - financing for site acquisition, construction loan guarantees, collateral, or operating capital;